 A 1031 exchange refers to section 1031 of the Internal Revenue Code, which allows a property to be exchanged for a “like-kind” property.
 The benefit of a 1031 exchange is that it defers the taxes that would normally be paid on the capital gains from the sale of a property.

 While everyone would like to save money on capital gains when selling their home and buying a new one, 1031 exchanges are only allowed on investment properties.
-If you don’t have any investor clients yet, check out my quick start guide to building the skills investors look for in Realtors here:
+If you don’t have any investor clients yet, check out this guide on how to build the skills investors look for in Realtors here.

 How 1031 Exchanges Work + Examples